New Caledonia national football team: Rivalries

 A historical sporting rivalry exists between the two French Pacific overseas collectivities, New Caledonia and Tahiti.
 They compete regularly in regional and, since 2006, international competitions.
-In 2012, Tahiti led the number of titles won (1 Oceania Nations Cup, 5 gold medals at the South Pacific Games, 2 at the South Pacific mini-games, against 6 gold at the South Pacific Games for New Caledonia.
+In 2012, Tahiti led the number of titles won (1 OFC Nations Cup, 5 gold medals at the South Pacific Games, 2 at the South Pacific mini-games, against 6 gold at the South Pacific Games for New Caledonia).
 As of their last match in 2018, out of the 62 matches played since 1953, the New Caledonia has 28 wins against 25 for Tahiti and 9 draws.

 Kit

-Givova are the current kit provider for the national team since 2022.
+Macron are the current kit provider for the national team since 2025.
 As of 2012, the national team's home kit is a grey jersey with red shorts and red socks.
 The away kit is a red jersey with red shorts and white socks.

 Results and fixtures

-For all past match results of the national team, see the team's 1951–99 and 2000–present results pages.

-In March 2022, New Caledonia played their first matches since they took part in the 2019 Pacific Games.